nergmada/planning-wiki/docs/reference/PDDL2.1/domain.md

 Therefore it is not up to us as a user to specify the specific object to which an action applies but rather the **type** of objects to which the action applies.

 In this case, when we build a wall we need to know what bricks we're using to build it and where we're building it.
-Our actions are specific to the problem we've chosen to consider and model, therefore there might additional things that other user want/need to model that I don't.
+Our actions are specific to the problem we've chosen to consider and model, therefore there might additional things that other user want/need to model that this model doesn't.

 Your domain and problem should only consider and model the aspects of the problem which you're trying to solve.
-For example here I haven't modelled the person who's actually going to perform the work, but maybe if I was the manager of a larger building site I might want to and therefore I would need to adapt my models.
+For example here we haven't modelled the person who's actually going to perform the work, but maybe if we were the manager of a larger building site we might want to and therefore we would need to adapt my models.

 ### Duration
 Support: <span style="color:green">Universal - where durative actions are available</span>